open-edge-platform/app-orch-catalog/deployments/keycloak-dev/README.md

   SPDX-License-Identifier: Apache-2.0
 -->

-# Keycloak Helm Chart configuration for Development
+# Keycloak Helm Chart Configuration for Development

-[Keycloak] is Open Source Identity and Access Management for Modern Applications and Services.
+[Keycloak] is an Open Source Identity and Access Management solution for modern applications and services.

-It can also act as a Federated [OpenID Connect] provider.
-It can connect to a variety of backends.
+It can also act as a federated [OpenID Connect] provider and connect to a variety of backends.
-In this deployment it is not connected to a backend, and just uses its own internal format persisted to a local Postgres DB.
+In this deployment, it is not connected to a backend and uses its own internal format persisted to a local Postgres database.

-> This chart can be deployed alongside Application Catalog, App Deployment Manager, Web UI or
+> This chart can be deployed alongside the Application Catalog, App Deployment Manager, Web UI, or
 > any other microservice that requires an OpenID provider.

-## Helm install
+## Helm Install

-To install the standalone Keycloak server in to a namespace e.g. `orch-app` use:
+To install the standalone Keycloak server into a namespace, e.g., `orch-app`, use:

 ```shell
 make keycloak-install-kind
 ```

-To access this use a port-forward in the cluster
+To access this, use a port-forward in the cluster:

 ```shell
 kubectl -n orch-app port-forward service/keycloak 8090:80
 ```

-> To test it, browse to http://localhost:8090/realms/master/.well-known/openid-configuration to see the configuration.
+> To test it, browse to <http://localhost:8090/realms/master/.well-known/openid-configuration> to see the configuration.
 >
-> Verify the login details at http://localhost:8090/realms/master/account/
+> Verify the login details at <http://localhost:8090/realms/master/account/>.

-See [Authorization](../../docs/authorization.md) for details of how to use with the orchestrator
+See [Authorization](../../docs/authorization.md) for details on how to use it with the orchestrator.

-> Note here that the connection of Application Catalog to keycloak is inside the cluster for the backend services at `http://keycloak`
+> Note that the connection of the Application Catalog to Keycloak is inside the cluster for the backend services at `http://keycloak`,
-> whereas the GUI connects to `http://localhost:8090`
+> whereas the GUI connects to `http://localhost:8090`.

 ## Administration

-The Keycloak Admin console can be reached at http://localhost:8090 `admin/ChangeMeOn1stLogin!`
+The Keycloak Admin Console can be reached at <http://localhost:8090> with the credentials `admin/ChangeMeOn1stLogin!`.

 ## Users

-Browse the Admin console for usernames.
-The default password for all accounts is the same as `admin` above.
+Browse the Admin Console for usernames.
+The default password for all accounts is the same as the `admin` password above.

 ## Get Token Directly

-To get a token directly for development purposes use:
+To get a token directly for development purposes, use:

 ```shell
 USER_NAME='sample-project-edge-mgr'